Skip to main content

 ·4 mins

 If you pay much attention to the mainstream media, you’ve likely heard the phrase “energy transition” thrown around, which alludes to an ongoing global effort to transition away from fossil fuels and move toward so-called “green” energy sources1.
-As much airtime as this catch-phrase gets, the data reveals a more complex reality about our progress2.
+But if you look at the data, fossil fuels are still doing most of the work2.

-The Kyoto protocol was adopted in 1997, and as the graph below shows, atmospheric CO2 has continued its upward trend.
-The visualization makes the challenge clear—despite our best intentions, the curve continues to rise.
+The Kyoto protocol was adopted in 1997, and as the graph below shows, atmospheric CO2 has kept climbing.

 CO2 since Kyoto